Apply Today

 When to Apply

 You are encouraged to complete your housing application as soon as possible.
 Assignments are made on a first come first served basis.
-The earlier you apply, the more likely you are to get assigned to a room that meets all of your preferences.

 Housing Application Fee